 Presto depends on DNS services to perform its job.
 Most medium or large enterprises have internal DNS servers that can be configured to forward appropriate requests to the Presto server.
-Small organizations, in contrast typically use external DNS servers (usually provided by their ISPs or publicly-available servers like OpenDNS), and typically consist of a single subnet.
+In contrast, small organizations typically use external DNS servers (provided by their ISPs or publicly-available servers like OpenDNS), consisting of a single subnet.
 The configuration of DNS services for Presto installations is covered in detail in the Presto Administrator Guide.

 In small environments consisting of a single subnet with external DNS servers, Presto relies on multicast DNS queries to support iOS devices.
 The Printer Sharing (mDNS) rule exists to support such small environments.
 By default, this rule is not active.
-If your network environment fits this description, you should set the Printer Sharing (mDNS) rule to active.
+If your network environment fits this description, set the Printer Sharing (mDNS) rule to active.
 Otherwise (if you have internal DNS servers configured to support Presto), leave this rule inactive.
-You should not edit the condition of this rule.
+Do not edit the condition of this rule.